-At HBDHB, our physiotherapists work with patients and their whānau to set treatment goals.
+At Te Whatu Ora, our physiotherapists work with patients and their whānau to set treatment goals.
 Patients are encouraged to take part in planning treatment and being active throughout the process.

-If you are unsure whether physiotherapy will be beneficial for you, have a discussion with your GP.
+If you are unsure whether physiotherapy will be beneficial for you, talk to your GP.

 After your referral has been sent to the department, it will be prioritised by a senior physiotherapist of the appropriate speciality.